-Latvia is a mystical destination abound with varying landscapes.
-One can wander through the cobble stone alleyways of the capital city, stroll along a stretch of beach over 300 miles long, or explore the dense pine forests that cover nearly half of the entire country.
-Located in the Baltic region between Lithuania and Estonia, Latvia is the perfect country to visit during any of the four seasons.
-Admire the notable art nouveau architecture in Riga, its medieval Old Town and open-air museums, and incredible local food and music.
+Latvia is a mystical destination that abounds with varying landscapes.
+One can wander through the cobblestone alleyways of the capital city, stroll along a stretch of beach over 300 miles long, or explore the dense pine forests covering nearly half of the country.
+In the Baltic region between Lithuania and Estonia, Latvia is the perfect country to visit during any of the four seasons.
+Admire Riga's notable art nouveau architecture, its medieval Old Town and open-air museums, and incredible local food and music.
 Relax in a sunny square in town and enjoy beer gardens and quaint cafes.
-Enjoy the abundance of mostly untouched forest that will appeal to nature and photography lovers alike, giving those a peaceful escape from bustling towns and cities.
+Enjoy the abundance of mostly untouched forests that will appeal to nature and photography lovers alike, giving those a peaceful escape from bustling towns and cities.

 Tours & Packages